TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 # Exercise - Use the Azure CLI to Create an Event Hub

+You're now ready to create a new Event Hub.
+After creating the Event Hub, you'll use the Azure portal to view your new hub.

+## Create an Event Hubs namespace

+## Create an Event Hub

+## View the Event Hub in the Azure portal

+## Summary

 # Configure applications to send or receive messages through an Event Hub

 # Exercise - Configure applications to send or receive messages through an Event Hub